kubernetes-for-developers/kfd-flask/README.md

 # kfd-flask
-sample Python/flask application for Kubernetes for Developers
+A sample (and simple) Python/flask application for Kubernetes for Developers